 What is the reception baseline assessment?

-The reception baseline assessment is a new national assessment that will be administered in reception classes in all primary, infant and first schools in England.
-This will form the baseline for primary progress measures, allowing schools to receive credit for the progress their pupils make throughout their time in primary school.
-It is intended that this will be introduced in autumn 2020.
+The reception baseline assessment is a national assessment that is administered in reception classes in all primary, infant and first schools in England.
+This forms the baseline for primary progress measures, allowing schools to receive credit for the progress their pupils make throughout their time in primary school.

-Currently, a key measure of how well a primary school is serving its pupils is the progress that they make between the end of key stage 1 (year 2) and the end of key stage 2 (year 6).
+Historically, a key measure of how well a primary school is serving its pupils is the progress that they make between the end of key stage 1 (year 2) and the end of key stage 2 (year 6).
 This allows the government to take account of the fact that schools face different challenges given their pupils’ starting points.
-The new reception baseline assessment will provide a snapshot of where pupils are when they arrive at school, enabling a new starting point to measure the progress that they make by the end of year 6.
-It will also enable the Department for Education (DfE) to remove statutory end of key stage 1 assessments, as they will no longer be the starting point for progress measures.
+The reception baseline assessment provides a snapshot of where pupils are when they arrive at school, enabling a new starting point to measure the progress that they make by the end of year 6.
+It also enables the Department for Education (DfE) to remove statutory end of key stage 1 assessments, as they are no longer the starting point for progress measures.

 An information video for parents about the reception baseline assessment (RBA) can be found here.
-This will provide information to help yopu, as parents to understand a little more about what the assessment is, how it will be carried out and why it is being introduced.
+This will provide information to help you, as parents, to understand a little more about what the assessment is, how it is carried out and why it was introduced